All About Fertilizer - Tips, Tricks, & Timing

 K: Potassium.
 The last number on the fertilizer bag.
 Potassium, like phosphorus, plays a key role in the root development of plants.
 Healthy roots allow plants to take in water and nutrients more efficiently.
 Potassium also helps “winterize” plants as they prepare for cool temperatures and dormancy.
 A lack of potassium can lead to poor roots, which can in turn lead to plants being more susceptible to root rot and other pathogens.

 N-P-K are the main (macro) nutrients in fertilizer that plants require in larger concentrations, but they are not the only ones.
-Fertilizers also contain many micro (supplemental) nutrients.
+Fertilizers also contain many macro (supplemental) nutrients.
 Micronutrients play many complex factors in plant health.

 There are so many different fertilizers!
 How do I know which one is right for my garden?